eugene-eeo/mailthon/README.rst

 ========

 MIT licensed library for easy delivery of emails, inspired by Requests's simple, beautiful API.
+Mailthon aims to simplify the delivery of emails and make it a joy to use as well as being extremely extensible and configurable at the same time.

 .. code-block:: python